 Accommodation in the popular areas like Bergen and the fjords books up really quickly so try to reserve early, though I would also highly recommend avoiding the super touristy areas.
 I’ve written more about this here, but basically I would try to get off the beaten path a bit.
 You can find a list of all my Norway itineraries here.

-Personally if I were planning a trip around Norway with a family I would try to book cabins on Airbnb.
+Personally if I were planning a trip around Norway with a family I would try to book cabins on Booking.com or Vrbo.
 It will likely work out much cheaper, and having a kitchen (and often washing machine) will make things a lot easier.
-If you’re new to Airbnb you can get a discount through my invite link here.

 The midnight sun and polar night can mess with your sleep schedule